openspim/openspim.github.io/µOpenSPIM.md

 -   Click [here](/µOpenSPIM_µManager-configuration) if you have never created a working .cfg file with µManager before or/and want to get guidance on configuring multiple cameras, pixel size calibration and configuring an ArduinoUNO board for µManager.

 ## Installation and start-up of µOpenSPIM
--   Right now, µOpenSPIM is in its beta stage and works with µManager gamma1 20210504 for Windows (nightly build 04 May 2021).
+-   Right now, µOpenSPIM is in its beta stage and works with µManager 2.0.1 20210721 for Windows (nightly build 21 July 2021).
-1. Please download and install the [64-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0.0-gamma/Windows/MMSetup_64bit_2.0.0-gamma1_20210504.exe) or [32-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0.0-gamma/Windows/MMSetup_32bit_2.0.0-gamma1_20210504.exe) build of [µManager](https://micro-manager.org/) and follow its *Hardware Configuration Wizard* to create a functional configuration file (.cfg) that allows µManager to control the OpenSPIM hardware.
+1. Please download and install the [64-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0/Windows/MMSetup_64bit_2.0.1_20210721.exe) or [32-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0/Windows/MMSetup_32bit_2.0.1_20210721.exe) build of [µManager](https://micro-manager.org/) and follow its *Hardware Configuration Wizard* to create a functional configuration file (.cfg) that allows µManager to control the OpenSPIM hardware.
 On the first time startup of µOpenSPIM users will be asked to select the file location of µManager.
 2.  <strong>[Download](https://openspim.org/%C2%B5OpenSPIM)</strong> and unzip the µOpenSPIM folder into any directory and start the application using the *µOpenSPIM.exe* file.

 3. Click the *START* button (top left).
 In the new window multiple µManager configuration files can be added, removed and selected.
 Click *Add .cfg file* to add and then select your working µManager configuration file ending with .cfg.
 Then click the *Start* button.
 After loading the hardware µManager should now be ready for use.

 ## Getting familiar with µOpenSPIM's GUI